 To enjoy every minute with your partner, forget the “other half” mantra.
 Neither you nor your partner is a “half.”
 Each of you possesses your unique interests, weaknesses, strengths, and aspirations.
-It’s only when you both commit to each other while staying true to your individuality that genuine love happens.
+Only when you both commit to each other while staying true to your individuality does genuine love happen.

 Remember that self-love isn’t selfishness, it’s acknowledging and embracing yourself while selflessly accommodating your partner’s needs and not disparaging them.